 "I have been researching and scanning sources for the master's thesis for three weeks now.
 And I still haven't written a page..."
 The student thinks as she looks at the book in front of her.
 She can't even remember why she opened it...

 This is a typical beginning to the bachelor's or master's thesis.
 A lot of work, but little to show.
 The end is typical too!
 As the deadline approaches, your thesis is being written in rush, using all available sources, hoping that your work will be enough.
 When you’re frantically trying to put words on the page to just turn something in, the final outcome will not be a great event of your studies.
 It will spoil the memories of your career as a student.

 Plan your bachelor's or master's thesis from the very beginning.
 That way it will progress quickly, be more fun, and you will receive a better grade.
 Here are 13 tips.

 1. Plan your Bachelor's or Master's Thesis by following a master plan, like a project, with milestones and sprints.

 Your bachelor's or master's thesis is a real project with intermediate goals and tasks.
 Just stick to a proven plan.
 We have a master plan with concrete milestones and sprints.
 Take them on, run the sprints, and your text immediately takes shape.
-You won't have to chew on that pen because you'll always know what's next.
+You won't have trying moments of doubt because you'll always know what's next.